sebvannistel/PolyglotSubs-Kodi/README.md

 1.  **Access Player Controls:** While your video is playing, access the video player controls.
 This might vary by Kodi skin, but often involves pressing 'Enter', 'OK', or a menu button on your remote.
 2.  **Open Subtitles Menu:** Navigate to the Subtitles icon/button (often looks like a speech bubble or 'cc' icon) within the player controls.
-3.  **Download Subtitles:** Select 'Download Subtitles...' (the exact wording might vary slightly, e.g., "Download", "Search for subtitles").
-4.  **Search Process:** PolyglotSubs-Kodi will then search for subtitles using your enabled providers.
+3.  **Search Process:** PolyglotSubs-Kodi will then search for subtitles using your enabled providers.
 If multiple services are active, this might take a few moments.
-5.  **Select and Download:** You'll be presented with a list of found subtitles.
+4.  **Select and Download:** You'll be presented with a list of found subtitles.
 Results are typically sorted by relevance or language.
 Select a subtitle from the list to download and display it on your video.
+If "subtitlecat.com" is shown in yellow colour it means that the subtitles have not been translated yet.
+Therefore when you select it you need to give it around 2-3min time to translate.
+After it finished it will download automatically.

 ### Setting Preferred Languages